rldotai/varcompfa/design.md

 This may be excessive, however-- preserving the full state of everything may require too much space/computation, and may entail restrictive/excessive coding on the backend for everything we want to serialize.
 I think therefore it might be better to start with a minimal amount of information and only store more if we find it necessary.

-This should not pose a problem if all the necessary data can be re-computed
+This should not pose a problem if all the necessary data can be re-computed.

 ## Experiment Data